kochanczyk/covid19-pareto/README.md

 # COVID19&ndash;Pareto

-Data &amp; code available in this repository feature the article "**Pareto-based evaluation of national responses to COVID-19 pandemic shows that saving lives and protecting economy are non-trade-off objectives of national responses to COVID-19 pandemic based on Pareto optimality**" by Kochańczyk &amp; Lipniacki (2021) published in *Scientific Reports* **11**:2425 (DOI: [10.1038/s41598-021-81869-2](https://dx.doi.org/10.1038/s41598-021-81869-2)).
+Data &amp; code available in this repository feature the article "Pareto-based evaluation of national responses to COVID-19 pandemic shows that saving lives and protecting economy are non-trade-off objectives" by Kochańczyk &amp; Lipniacki (2021) published in *Scientific Reports* **11**:2425 (DOI: [10.1038/s41598-021-81869-2](https://dx.doi.org/10.1038/s41598-021-81869-2)).